bg1000/InternetRadio/readme.md

   - ` /home/pi$ cd .config`
   - ` /home/pi/.config$ mkdir pianobar`
   - `/home/pi/.config$ cp /home/pi/internet_radio/config /home/pi/.config/pianobar/config`
-  - `$ nano /home/pi/.config/pianobar/config` - modify the username and pasword to the ones associated with your Pandora account.
+  - `$ nano /home/pi/.config/pianobar/config` - modify the username and password to the ones associated with your Pandora account.
 You can also change any other options in the file.
-2. you should be able to start the app with `$ pianobar`
+2. Start the app from the command line with `$ pianobar`
+3. If you would like to change the default station . . .
-3. to run in screen: `$ screen -d -m pianobar`
+4. To run in screen: `$ screen -d -m pianobar`
-4. to find screen `$ screen -list`
+5. To find screen `$ screen -list`
-5. to kill screen `$ kill PID` (use PID from -list)
+6. To kill screen `$ kill PID` (use PID from -list)
-6. to switch to screen: `$screen -r PID` (not required but useful to change stations, + or - a particular song, etc.)
+7. To switch to screen: `$screen -r PID` (not required but useful to change stations, + or - a particular song, etc.)

 Setting up radio_manager.py
 ===========================

 1. to check the speaker status: `$ bt-device -i 0D:F9:82:90:0A:4D`.
-This will show a few different things.
-Near the bottom it will show "Connected: 0" or "Connected: 1"
+Look for *Connected: 0* or *Connected: 1* near the bottom of the output.
 2. radio_manager.py polls this connection status and starts and stops pianobar (in a detached screen) accordingly.
 3. to setup radio_manager `nano /home/pi/internet_radio/radio_config.yaml`.
 Change the speaker address and polling time to meet your needs.
 4. radio_manager.py uses the following python libraries that you will need to install using pip if they are not already installed: